ptazithos/aoe2-probe/README.md

 //Reading scenario content from the .aoe2scenario file let scenario = Scenario::from_file("./resources/chapter_1.aoe2scenario").unwrap();

 //saving content to a new .aoe2scenario file scenario.to_file("./resources/temp.aoe2scenario", ExportFormat::AoE2Scenario);
+//saving content to a new .json file scenario.to_file("./resources/temp.json", ExportFormat::JSON);
 ```

 **Update attributes:**